“Ah, man, that’s just a bunch of broscience.”

 In one simple experiment players on the ice leaned into a typical “recovery position” during practices, versus standing straight up.

-They split the team into two groups, and measured their heart rate recovery and found that those who hunched over with their hands on their knees had their heart rate recover quicker than those who put their sticks over their heads.
+They split the team into two groups, and measured their heart rate recovery.
+They found that those who hunched over with their hands on their knees had their heart rate recover quicker than those who put their sticks over their heads.

 A few things the staff did well: They had a randomized group, evenly splitting up forwards and defensemen.